-Students complete almost all aspects of coursework via Moodle, the course management software utilized by BRTC, and are usually not required to attend class on campus.
+Students complete all or most aspects of coursework via Moodle, the college's course management system, and are not required to attend class on campus.

 CVN

 A course held via compressed video.
 While students attend classes on campus, the instructor may either be in the classroom or be broadcast to students via television from a remote site.